playcanvas/developer.playcanvas.com/docs/user-manual/optimization/gpu-profiling.md

 ## WebGL and WebGPU application on Windows

 Please read this article on how to use Microsoft's PIX to capture GPU frames using Chrome browser: https://toji.dev/webgpu-profiling/pix

+Alternatively, read this article on how to use RenderDoc to capture GPU frames: https://edw.is/renderdoc-webgl/